Previous: Record Splitting with Standard awk, Up: How Input Is Split into Records [Contents][Index]

 -| Record = record 1 and RT = [ AAAA ] -| Record = record 2 and RT = [ BBBB ] -| Record = record 3 and RT = [ -| ]

-The square brackets delineate the contents of RT
+The square brackets delineate the contents of RT, letting you

 see the leading and trailing whitespace.
 The final value of

-See section A Simple Stream Editor for a more useful example
+See A Simple Stream Editor for a more useful example

 trailing text, such as ‘RS = "abc(XYZ)?"’, it is possible, due